silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

   ```powershell
   Set-ExecutionPolicy RemoteSigned
   ```
-- Task Scheduler Permissions: Ensure your user account has the necessary permissions to create and manage tasks in Task Scheduler.
+- **Task Scheduler Permissions**: Ensure your user account has the necessary permissions to create and manage tasks in Task Scheduler.

 # Installation
 1. **Download the Script**: